Social mobility: Patterns of mobility

 A 2012 study found "a clear negative relationship" between income inequality and intergenerational mobility.
 Countries with low levels of inequality such as Denmark, Norway and Finland had some of the greatest mobility, while the two countries with the high level of inequality—Chile and Brazil—had some of the lowest mobility.

 In Britain, much debate on social mobility has been generated by comparisons of the 1958 National Child Development Study (NCDS) and the 1970 Birth Cohort Study BCS70, which compare intergenerational mobility in earnings between the 1958 and the 1970 UK cohorts, and claim that intergenerational mobility decreased substantially in this 12-year period.
 These findings have been controversial, partly due to conflicting findings on social class mobility using the same datasets, and partly due to questions regarding the analytical sample and the treatment of missing data.
 UK Prime Minister Gordon Brown has famously said that trends in social mobility "are not as we would have liked".

 Along with the aforementioned "Do Poor Children Become Poor Adults?" study, The Economist also stated that "evidence from social scientists suggests that American society is much 'stickier' than most Americans assume.
 Some researchers claim that social mobility is actually declining."
 A 2006 German study corroborates these results.

 In spite of this low social mobility, in 2008, Americans had the highest belief in meritocracy among middle- and high-income countries.
 A 2014 study of social mobility among the French corporate class found that social class influences who reaches the top in France, with those from the upper-middle classes tending to dominate, despite a longstanding emphasis on meritocracy.

 In 2014, Thomas Piketty found that wealth-income ratios seem to be returning to very high levels in low economic growth countries, similar to what he calls the "classic patrimonial" wealth-based societies of the 19th century, where a minority lives off its wealth while the rest of the population works for subsistence living.

-Social mobility can also be influenced by differences that exist within education.
-The contribution of education to social mobility often gets neglected in social mobility research, although it really has the potential to transform the relationship between people's social origins and destinations.
-Recognizing the disparities between strictly location and its educational opportunities highlights how patterns of educational mobility are influencing the capacity for individuals to experience social mobility.
-There is some debate regarding how important educational attainment is for social mobility.
-A substantial literature argues that there is a direct effect of social origins (DESO) which cannot be explained by educational attainment.